jaumealoy/learning-rust/1-basic-data-structures/README.md

 - The left child
 - The right child

 The left child and the right child must be empty or not.
 In addition, the can change over time, as new nodes can be added and removed.
-Therefore, its type should be something like `Option<Rc<TreeNode<T>>>`.
+Therefore, its type should be something like `Option<Rc<RefCell<TreeNode<T>>>>`.

+Let's breakdown this type:

+- The option enum allows us to have nodes without any child.
+- The Rc (reference count) allows us to have multiple owners of the nodes, which help us to implement the operations
+- The RefCell allow us to mutate that its data, in this case, the TreeNode.

+There might be a simpler way to implement a binary tree, but for now this works.

+For now we will just implement the insertion to the tree.
+There are differents ways to add a node to a tree.
+To keep things simple, we will use two pointers to our nodes: the parent node and the current node.
+We will update those variables until we find the right spot for the new value.

+In short, we will update the `current` variable until its value is None.
+When that happens, we will create a new node to parent node.
+If parent node is None, the new node is the root of the tree.